Professor of Gender, Sexuality and Feminist Studies

 Khanna, R. “The Construction of the Dark Continent: Agency as Autobiography.”
-Women’s Lives/Women’s Times.
-Ed.
-T Broughton and L Anderson.
-SUNY, December 1997.
-103–20.
+Women’s Lives/Women’s Times, edited by Treva Broughton and Linda Anderson, SUNY, 1997, pp. 103–20.

 Khanna, R. “Feminism and Psychoanalysis: Repetition, Repression and the Unconscious.”
-New Directions in Cognitive Science.
-Ed.
-P Pylkko and P Pylkannen.
-Finnish Artificial Intellegence Society, 1995.
-358–67.
+New Directions in Cognitive Science, edited by Pauli Pylkko and Paavo Pylkannen, Finnish Artificial Intellegence Society, 1995, pp. 358–67.

 Khanna, R. “Signatures of the Impossible.”
-Duke Journal of Law and Gender Policy (2004).
-(Academic Article)
+Duke Journal of Law and Gender Policy, 2004.